What is your success rate?

 When a company states their success rate do their mean overall for every type of case they have submitted or do they mean for spouse visas in the UK that the success rates applies to only?
 Maybe they have a 90% success rate with spouses visas but 50% success rate with ILR applications?
 That wouldn’t bode well going forward when you need them to help apply for ILR after 5 years on the spouse visa route.
 Again success rate of a visa application or citizenship application would need to be clear if it means the actual visa type being inquired about, for all visas or for all cases submitted by the company.

 Ignore companies that publicise success rates.
 Even better, if bored challenge them on how they came to that conclusion.
-If OISC regulated update them on their code of standards.
+If OISC regulated, update them on their code of standards.
 Success rate would need to be regulated in itself to be a measurable and accurate tool to determine if the company you are inquiring with are competent.
-Measures needed to determine accurate success accurate are:
+Measures needed to determine success accurately are:

 - Number of applications processed